avocadosec/xepherus.github.io/_posts/2019-10-18-Vulnhub-Brainpan-1.markdown

 ### Web Service (Port 10000)

 First let's check out port 10000 since it appears to be a web service.
-The index page seems to be a Veracode PSA about to safe coding, interesting...
+The index page seems to be a Veracode PSA about safe coding, interesting...
 ![](/images/brainpan-1/4.jpg)

 There does not appear to be anything else in the index other than the Veracode image.
 So lets run through some basic web directory enumeration with gobuster.